Home

 Current availability:

-Some of the tracks only feature a few seconds of strings, but Wheel Of Fortune and On The Way Home, to name but two, have 'Tron all over them.
-The only reason I don't give the album a higher 'T' rating is the relatively unambitious arrangements; just because there's a lot of Mellotron on an album doesn't mean it's great 'Tron.
+Some of the tracks only feature a few seconds of strings, but Wheel Of Fortune and On The Way Home, to name but two, have Mellotron all over them.
+The only reason I don't give the album a higher 'T' rating is the relatively unambitious arrangements; just because there's a lot of Mellotron on an album doesn't mean it's great Mellotron.
 Conversely, if there's only a couple of significant tracks (see King Crimson's debut), but they're killers, the full rating may well be awarded.
 Musically, the album reminds me slightly of Greenslade, in that the band's r'n'b roots show through quite clearly, despite the progressive overtones of their sound.
 The compositions aren't bad, but I don't really hear any classic material here, although it's a perfectly good listen.

 Badly Drawn Boy (UK)